adomokos/pyservice/README.md

     assert result_ctx["result"] == 9
 ```

-The `Context` is an extended dictionary, it stores failure and success state in it besides its key-value pairs.
+The `Context` is an extended dictionary, it stores failure and success states in it besides its key-value pairs.
 This is the "state" that is carried between the actions by the [Organizer](pyservice/organizer.py).
-All Organizers expose a `run` function which is responsible for executing the provided actions in order.
+All Organizers expose a `run` function that is responsible for executing the provided actions in order.

 This is the happy path, but what happens when there is a failure between the two functions?
 I add a `fail_context` function that will fail the context with a message: